 We calculate the full value of your claim, including elements many people overlook.
 Our assessment covers current and future medical expenses, lost wages, reduced earning capacity, property damage, and pain and suffering.

 This readiness often motivates insurance companies to significantly increase their offers.
 We understand policy limits, liability coverage, uninsured/underinsured motorist coverage, and how to maximize recovery from all available sources.
+Use our personal injury case value calculator to get a preliminary estimate of what your claim may be worth.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 Do I have to give a recorded statement under Oklahoma law?

 No. Oklahoma law does not require you to provide a recorded statement to the other driver’s insurance company.
+You have the right to decline and refer them to your attorney.

 What if the adjuster says they can’t process my claim without a statement?

 This is a pressure tactic.
 They can investigate and process your accident claim without ever speaking to you directly.
+Do not let an adjuster convince you otherwise.

 Should I sign the medical release form they sent me?